 - performing risk assessment analysis

-- planning NEO observation campaigns, including the derivation of necessary sensor parameters
+- planning NEO observation campaigns, including the derivation of necessary instrument parameters

-- validating SSA-NEO Coordination Centre algorithms (e.g. orbit determination, Impact monitoring, Orbit improvement, Risk assessment, Mitigation)
+- validating algorithms used in the NEOCC (e.g. orbit determination, impact monitoring, orbit improvement, risk assessment, Mitigation)

 Based on these requirements, the Near-Earth Object Population Observation Program (NEOPOP) has been developed allowing users to:

-- Generate NEO populations based on newly developed model by Granvik, Morbidelli, Bottke and many other experts
+- Generate NEO populations based on the newly developed model by Granvik et al. (1)

 - Simulate observations of NEO populations using a newly developed optical sensor performance model by Gelhaus